Living With COPD

 LIVING WITH COPD

-When it comes to maintaining an active and fulfilling life, sometimes even the little things help.
-Things like doing tasks while sitting down, wearing loose or less constrictive clothing, arranging objects in your home so that they are within reach, and not moving too quickly.
-Of course, there are bigger things that will make a greater impact on your life, too.
-Read on as we highlight some of the things that can help you more effectively manage your COPD.
+When it comes to maintaining an active and fulfilling life, sometimes even little changes help, such as doing tasks while sitting down, wearing loose or less constrictive clothing, arranging objects in your home so that they are within easy reach, and not moving too quickly.
+Of course, bigger changes will make a greater impact on your life.
+Read on as we highlight some of the things you can do to help you manage your COPD more effectively.

-Diet and exercise are also extremely important.
+A healthy diet and sufficient exercise are extremely important.
 What you choose to eat and how often you exercise make a big difference on your life.
-By choosing to eat a healthy, balanced diet and striving to exercise on a regular basis, you will notice a definite increase in your fitness levels.
+By choosing to eat a healthy, balanced diet and striving to exercise on a regular basis, you will notice an increase in your fitness levels.
 Of course, we know physical activity with COPD isn't easy, so start small.
 Building and maintaining muscle by lifting cans of vegetables, for instance, is an easy and inexpensive way to get some exercise.
 When you're done lifting, don't forget about eating the contents.
-Eating at least one fresh fruit and vegetable with every meal will make you feel much healthier.
-Also, to avoid choking and help with ease of digestion, try to eat small, frequent meals, and drink plenty of water.
+People with COPD need to eat a balanced diet of fruits, vegetables, lean proteins, and whole grains.
+It is important to limit salt intake.
+Salt can increase the buildup of fluid in the body and in the lungs and make it harder to breathe.
+Also, to decrease feeling short of breath, eat small, frequent meals, and drink plenty of water.

-Another way to maintain your weight, believe it or not, is to get enough sleep every night.
+Another way to maintain your weight is to get at least 7 hours of quality sleep every night.
 There is a large correlation between your weight and your sleep patterns.
-In addition to better breathing, a regular, consistent sleep pattern can also help your mental clarity and your mood, can help regulate your cardiovascular system, and help to maintain a strong immunity.
-All of these can help you lead a better life with COPD.
+In addition to better breathing, a regular, consistent sleep pattern can also help your mental clarity and your mood, help regulate your cardiovascular system, and help maintain a strong immunity.
+All these benefits can help you lead a better life with COPD.

 Finally, if you smoke, quit.
 Quitting smoking, as hard as it may be, will have a huge impact on your quality of life with COPD.
-Smoking is no doubt one of the leading causes of COPD, and while quitting will certainly not cure your COPD, it will definitely reduce future risks.
-There are myriad helpful ways to quit, from medications to group therapy.
-If you need help choosing the best method for you, talk to your primary care physician.
+Smoking is one of the leading causes of COPD, and while quitting will not cure your COPD, it will improve your quality of life and help you live longer.
+There are many helpful ways to quit, including medications and group therapy.
+If you need help choosing the best method for you, talk to your doctor.

 GETTING EQUIPPED WITH THE PROPER TOOLS

 Naturally, getting treated with the right medication is a crucial part of managing your COPD.
-Whether you're managing regular or occasional breathing problems, you'll want to talk to a healthcare professional about the treatment that is right for you.
-Below, we will highlight some of the most popular and effective treatments that are out there.
+Whether you're managing daily or only occasional breathing problems, you'll want to talk to a healthcare professional about the treatment that is right for you.
+Below, we will highlight some of the most popular and effective treatments that are available.

 Cough Assist Devices

-Sometimes with COPD, mucus has a tendency to build up, which can not only make breathing difficult, but also lead to pulmonary infections.
+Mucus can block the flow of air in the lungs.
+The buildup of mucus in the lungs not only makes breathing difficult, but it also increases the risk of pulmonary infections.
 Cough assist devices, such as flutter valves and acapella flutter valves help manage the accumulation of mucus by clearing the lungs and airways of secretions.
-These are both small enough to fit in a purse or backpack, so you can take them with you anywhere you go.
+Both of these devices are small enough to fit in a purse or backpack, so you can take them with you anywhere you go.
 For stronger, at-home bronchial respiratory therapy, the Cough Assist T70 from Respironics is a great, non-invasive option.

 Another device that can be very beneficial in the treatment of COPD is a nebulizer compressor.
-Much like an asthma inhaler, these distribute a fine mist of aerosol medication into the lungs to help facilitate breathing.
+Much like an asthma inhaler, nebulizer compressors distribute a fine mist of aerosol medication into the lungs to help facilitate breathing.
 Nebulizer compressors are available in either electric stationary units or battery-powered portable versions.

-Oxygen concentrators, or oxygen generators, are one of the best ways to provide reliable, cost-effective oxygen support for individuals with COPD.
-Available in either portable or stationary at-home models, personal oxygen concentrators pull in the air from the room they are in, filter out extraneous gases, and deliver pure, concentrated medical oxygen.
+Oxygen concentrators or oxygen generators are one of the best ways to provide reliable and cost-effective oxygen support for individuals with COPD.
+Available in either portable or stationary at-home models, personal oxygen concentrators pull in the air from the room and filter out gases other than oxygen, then deliver pure, concentrated medical oxygen.
 Not to be confused with oxygen tanks that are heavy and only have a limited amount of oxygen, concentrators provide users with continuous, 24/7 oxygen.
-Your doctor will indicate the degree of oxygen output you need when they prescribe your oxygen treatment, so be sure to get all of the details when talking with your medical professional.
+Your doctor will indicate the amount of oxygen you need when they prescribe your oxygen treatment.